 SurveyMonkey, a leading global provider of survey software products, announced today the addition of Erika Hayes James—an award-winning educator, accomplished consultant and published researcher—to its board of directors.
 The SurveyMonkey board now has an equal representation of women and men.

 Atlanta Mayor Keisha Lance Bottoms announced three key appointments to the City of Atlanta’s leadership team.
 11MBA and Woodruff Scholar Jon Keen, a veteran of the United States Army and manager of public sector teams for Deloitte Consulting, has been named Deputy Chief Operating Officer.

 The Graduate Management Admission Council, a non-profit association of leading global business schools, has named Erika James, John H. Harland dean of Goizueta Business School to its board.

-Goizueta Business School One-Year MBA students continue summer courses this week, marching through the core curriculum in order to be ready to join classmates returning from internships in late August.
+Goizueta Business School One-Year MBA students have arrived on campus for their two-week onboarding experience.
+The students will continue their core curriculum in order to be ready to join classmates returning from internships in late August.

 Fifteen local businesses will share $30,000 dollars in investment grants as part of the Goizueta Business School Start:ME program.

 The sixth semi-annual RAISE (Retention and Advanced Investment for the Southeast at Emory) Forum, presented by Emory University’s Goizueta Business School, is now accepting applicants.
 The unique event, set for Friday, May 11 at Emory, brings together startups and investors from across the Southeast with the goal of closing the region’s funding gap at higher levels of funding.